ABOUT

 Artist statement

-The artworks and project I develop or facilitate are informed by my lived experience of radical self-healing from Multiple Sclerosis (2012-2019) through unleashed dancing in public spaces (“dances of urgency”), guerrilla artistic interventions and a practice of different bliss-inducing techniques.
+My work is informed by my lived experience of radical self-healing from Multiple Sclerosis (2012-2019) through unleashed dancing in public spaces (“dances of urgency”), guerrilla artistic interventions and a practice of different meditative and bliss-inducing techniques.
 These practices included clubbing, (self-)hypnosis and erotic expression.
 Collaboration with human, non-human and more-than-human entities is central to my art.
 It allows me to challenge and transcend personal echo-chambers for the sake of creating works that expand the view and add flash, weight and layers of complexity to the atomized experiences of the real.
 Art becomes a tool to spark creative strategies and mind-opening conversations about ethics and ecosocial justice that impact the way of inhabiting our inner, outer and sacred territories.

 Another important characteristic of my practice is the cultivation of reciprocity and kinship with all forms of life.
 This is done by altering & awakening human sensory awareness, through physical and mental training and/or use of technology, based on the realization of the interconnectedness and interdependence of all phenomena.
 As an artist, researcher and pedagogue, I am firmly rooted in inclusive, accessible practices and strongly believe that the working process is as important as the outcome.
 I am actively engaged in bridging Art, Science and Humanities, wherefore each discipline opens the other to more expansive ways of engaging with reality.